VC INTERVIEW | Dr. Regula Rapp Talks to Us About Stuttgart's Inaugural International Violin Competition

 "It will be important for the winners to build up relationships and to network with orchestras, etc...

 Also, it will be of great advantage if a competition prize includes a loan instrument."

 How did this collaboration between the Stuttgart University of Music, the Stuttgart Philharmonic Orchestra, and the Guadagnini Foundation come together?

-“The University is in the lucky position that the Guadagnini Foundation chose us as their partners.
+"The University is in the lucky position that the Guadagnini Foundation chose us as its partners.

 How did you go about selecting your jury?

 "The 24 elected young talents expect to be judged impartially, in a fair and transparent way.

 As members of the jury, we asked professionals from different areas: soloists, university professors, well-known string quartet players, and critics."

 How important are fairness and transparency in your voting process?
 What initiatives do you have in place to ensure an unbiased result?

 "Fairness and transparency are always our main concerns.